voilentKiller0/Steganography-using-LSB/README.md

 ### KeySpace

-  KeySpace is data structure that contain keys.\n
+  KeySpace is data structure that contain keys.

   We need three argument from user while creating the object

     'key' - Key contain Alpha, Numeric and Symbol